MicrosoftDocs/cpp-docs/docs/standard-library/last-spec-struct.md

 ## Remarks

-Use this struct when creating calendar types to indicate the last item in a sequence.
-When you specify `last` while creating a calendrical type like `month_day_last`, you are passing a `last_spec` to indicate that you want the last day in the month.
+Use this struct when creating calendrical types to indicate the last item in a sequence.
+When you specify `last` while creating a calendrical type like `month_day_last`, you're passing a `last_spec` to indicate that you want the last day in the month.
 For example:

 ```cpp
 // compile using: /std:c++latest